flitzi/AC_SERVER_APPS/AC_ServerStarter/README.txt

 Changelog:
 ----------
+2.2.1 (2015/08/13)
+- restructured code
+- renamed /send_chat to /broadcast
+- renamed /send_pm to /send_chat
+- fixed issue with DriverInfo not correctly carried over to next session

 2.2.0 (2015/08/11)
 - updated to new acServer UDP protocol version (AC v1.2.3)
 - no longer needed to provide password for each admin command